apache/trafficserver/doc/developer-guide/api/functions/TSUuidCreate.en.rst

 object, but it does not need to be previously initialized.

 Finally, :func:`TSClientRequestUuidGet` can be used to extract the client request uuid from a transaction.
+The output buffer must be of sufficient length, minimum of ``TS_CRUUID_STRING_LEN``.
+This produces the same string as the log tag %<cruuid> generates.

 Return Values
 =============